Q: What is an Institute?

 Q: Are there scholarship opportunities at SLIG?

 A: Yes.
 There are multiple scholarship opportunities available to assist you in attending SLIG.
-There are currently four SLIG-specific scholarships: UGA Jimmy B. Parker Scholarship, Laura G. Prescott Scholarship, SLIG First-Time Institute Attendee Scholarship, and SLIG Intermediate Foundations Scholarship.
-All SLIG-specific scholarship applications are due by June 1, 2021.
+There are currently five SLIG-specific scholarships: UGA Jimmy B. Parker Scholarship, Laura G. Prescott Scholarship, MyHeritage Chris Darrington Scholarship, SLIG First-Time Institute Attendee Scholarship, and SLIG Intermediate Foundations Scholarship.
+All SLIG-specific scholarship applications are due by May 1, 2023.
 Additionally, several other organizations provide scholarships that can apply to SLIG.
 You can view more information and apply here.

 Q: How can I stay up to date with the latest information on SLIG?